WojtekPilich/qa-api/README.md

 ## Messages flow

-Each route is handled by dedicated method in `QuestionController`.
+Each route is handled by dedicated method in `QuestionsController`.
 When http request is sent, controller triggers `messageBus` which dispatches new instance of message class.
 Each message class stores the most important data that distinguishes requested resource.

 For example, `GetQuestions` message stores `scope` parameter which is returned in handler class.
 Each message is processed by dedicated Message Handler.
 For example `GetQuestionsHandler` fetches `scope` parameter from `GetQuestions` message and does the rest of the job: grabs questions data from database, prepares json responses etc. Finally, controller returns response prepared by handler.